heliosdrm/GRUtils.jl/docs/src/api/attributes.md

 !! tip "Texts with LaTeX expressions"

     Attributes with text like titles, axis guides and legends accept strings with UTF-8 characters and LaTeX expressions.
-The package [LaTeXStrings](https://github.com/stevengj/LaTeXStrings.jl/) can be used to reduce the burden of writing escape sequences in LaTeX expressions,
+The package [LaTeXStrings](https://github.com/stevengj/LaTeXStrings.jl/) can be used to reduce the burden of writing escape sequences in LaTeX expressions.

 ## Titles